 Staying near Ainsa

-On the road, you can make a stop to visit Real Monasterio de San Juan de la Peña, one of the secret and beautiful Spanish monasteries, Sos del Rey Catolico (one of the most charming medieval villages of Spain), or the Javier Castle (one of the dreamiest castles in Spain).
+After exploring the Pyrenees of Navarra for a few days, I suggest driving to Aínsa to discover the Pyrenees of Aragón.
+To make the most of the drive, consider stopping to visit the Real Monasterio de San Juan de la Peña, one of the secret and beautiful Spanish monasteries, Sos del Rey Catolico (one of the most charming medieval villages of Spain), or the Javier Castle (one of the dreamiest castles in Spain).

 Top places to visit in the Pyrenees of Aragon: